gangdong/gangdong.github.io/_posts/2021-03-15-Blog-Jekyll-toc-plugin.markdown

 Published: true
 toc: true
 sidebar: true
+about: true
+author: david.dong
+description: This article introduced how to use jekyll-toc plugin on Github Pages.
+keywords: jekyll-toc Github-Pages
 ---
 Today I want to add a auto TOC function to my blog.
 I used to write TOC manually and it is really boring.
 I found a good plugin [jekyll-toc](https://Github.com/toshimaru/jekyll-toc) in the Github, which can fully meet my requirement.